isaacnmm/pestpolicy-hugo2XX/content/posts/do-water-purification-tablets-kill-viruses/index.md

 layout: post
 ---

 Do water purification tablets kill viruses?
-Water [purification tablets](https://upurifywater.com/best-water-purification-tablets/) release free chlorine into the dirty water to kill pathogens, just like municipal water treatment. *In summary, water purification tablets with chlorine dioxide will kill micro-organisms like cryptosporidium, bacteria, and viruses.
-But are the [tablet](https://pestpolicy.com/best-laptop-tablet-combo/) safe?
+Water [purification tablets](https://upurifywater.com/best-water-purification-tablets/)release free chlorine into the dirty water to kill pathogens, just like municipal water treatment. *In summary, water purification tablets with chlorine dioxide will kill micro-organisms like cryptosporidium, bacteria, and viruses.
+But are the [tablet](https://pestpolicy.com/best-laptop-tablet-combo/)safe?

 * *The tablets will be safe or used by human beings in the purification process - kill dangerous micro-organisms and treat the water.
 But store the tablets well as recommended by the manufactures to avoid damage or poisoning. * Read Also: H0w to UseDawn Dish Soap for Fleas?